dragomirdev/DataTachyonPlatform/datalayer/spark/README.md

 ## DTP-Spark-Uninstallation

-### Create a Jenkins Job for DTP Spark Uninstaller
+### Create a Jenkins Job for DTP Spark Master Uninstaller

 1. On Jenkins Home page, click on the New Item.